-Since most businesses want to maximize their profits, or at least revenue, these metrics are usually the most important ones to track.
+Since most businesses want to maximize their profits or revenue, these metrics are usually the most important ones to track.

-Usually, you’ll pick 1-4 of them to track regularly.
+Usually, you’ll pick one to four of them to track regularly.

 Some of these metrics depend on your type of business.
-Things like retention rate and churn apply only to recurring revenue businesses (e.g., subscription boxes).
+Retention rates and churn apply only to recurring revenue businesses (e.g., subscription boxes).

 You want to keep your choices as simple as possible.